openpnp/openpnp/Setup-and-Calibration:-Driver-Setup.md

 ## Choosing a Driver

 1. Go to the Machine Setup tab and select the root node of the tree.
 On most setups it's called "ReferenceMachine".
 A setup panel will appear on the right.
 2. In the setup panel, select the driver that most closely matches you motion controller or machine.
+Most machines will probably use the [[GcodeDriver]].
 Click apply.

-*Note: For more information about specific drivers see the Driver Specific Setup section below.*.
+  **Note: For more information about specific drivers see the Driver Specific Setup section below.**.
 3. OpenPnP will prompt you to restart the program, so do that.

 ## Set Serial Port and Baud rate